topics Announcements Apply Now: North Texas Advancing School Safety and Student Wellness Learning Community

 Timeline

-Executive Learning Community members will attend ten 2-hour in-person sessions from February 2024 to February 2025.
+Executive Learning Community members will attend seven 2-3-hour sessions delivered in person or virtually from April 2025 to March 2026.
 The Meadows Institute will work closely with Learning Community participants to develop a meeting schedule responsive to district needs.

 Who We Are